CyberAndrii/unturned4-mod-example/README.md

 The first-ever modding tutorial for Unturned II.

-Note that this is not the official (made by SDG) modding tool.
+Note that this is not the official modding tool.
 It was made by reverse engineering the game's code.
+Be aware of possible breaking changes.
 At this time, it's only possible to create maps and commands.

 ![GameAndEditor](assets/images/GameAndEditor.png)